Lindfield – All Saints

 Precise dates for work in the late C16 and C17 can be established and though not continuous, these suggest a steady campaign of work.
 The outer door of the porch stair is dated 1591, including the lock (5 p11), and the east gable is dated 1617, either side of a two-light square-headed window.
 The plastered nave roof and, judging by its appearance, that of the south chapel, were restored in 1602, the former with bosses and the latter with pendants.
 The alteration to the gable was probably a consequence.
 Also in 1602, the south wall was repaired and the Horsham slabs on the roof renewed (7 p43).

-The church underwent an early restoration in 1845-49 at the hands of a Tractarian vicar.
-The architect, J H Taylor (ICBS), rebuilt the north transept on the old foundations with details in late C13 style and probably replaced the roofs of the south transept and chancel, though a few timbers look older.
+The church underwent an early restoration at the hands of a Tractarian vicar.
+The architect was J H Taylor (ICBS) and the dates 1845-49 are normally given.
+However, David Parsons (in his commentary to Sir Stephen Glynne’s description in SRS 101 p184) suggests that work did not get under way until 1848 and then took two years.
+Taylor rebuilt the north transept on the old foundations with details in late C13 style and probably replaced the roofs of the south transept and chancel, though a few timbers look older.
 Apart from these, the church today looks much as in the Sharpe Collection drawing (1805).
 M A Lower regretted the removal of most old fittings (II p30), but by 1869 the restoration was criticised as inadequate, notably the retained plastered nave roof, which it was then intended to strip (B 27 p631).
 However, nothing was done until 1883-84, when Somers Clarke junior and J T Micklethwaite undertook a second restoration (WSRO Ep II/27/190) at a cost of £2969 (KD 1899).
 They treated features like the nave roof with more respect, so the plaster survives.
 There was further work in 1931 by P M Johnston (2 p276) and in 1946-47 L K Hett refitted the south chapel (BE(W) p484).

 In 2016-17 the church was re-ordered and many C19 fittings were either removed or altered, including a screen by Kempe (V 52 (July 2016) p25).